Amazing Places to Celebrate Holi in India

 Source

-Although Holi isn't a major festival of the south, it is celebrated as a symbol of merrymaking.
+Although Holi isn't a major festival in the South, it is celebrated as a symbol of merrymaking.
 It is popularly observed by the famous legend of Kamadeva and Rati whose touching tale is narrated in the form of Melancholic songs.
-The festival bears different names in the states of south India.
+The festival bears different names in the states of South India.
 Ukulli in Konkani, Manjal Kuli in Malayalam, Kamudha in Telangana, Kamadhana in Karnataka and Kaman Padigai in Tamil Nadu.
 The celebration of Holi begins five days prior to the day of Holi.

 It is celebrated every alternate year in Karnataka.
-The Konkani temple of Gosripuram celebrates Holi in the name of Manjal kuli.
-Although it's not observed with great pomp, Holi in Vijayanagar empire of Hampi, Karnataka, is a notable event.
-The crowd celebrates with music and drumming amidst the ruins of Hampi and later washes off the colours in the river.
+The Konkani temple of Gosripuram celebrates Holi in the name of Manjal Kuli.
+Although it's not observed with great pomp, Holi in the Vijayanagar empire of Hampi, Karnataka, is a notable event.
+The crowd celebrates with music and drumming amidst the ruins of Hampi and later washes off the colors in the river.

 9. Holi Moo Festival, Delhi and Mumbai